 For most injuries, ice is recommended for the first 24 to 48 hours and heat is recommended from then on.
 Ice should be left on for 15 to 20 minutes at a time and the area should be allowed to warm for at least 30 minutes between applications.
 Heat can be applied liberally and is especially effective when wet heat is utilized.

 These recommendations may be more effective for acute back injuries, although they may be nothing at all to relieve pain directly coming from herniated intervertebral tissues.
 Ice and heat will help to minimize the trauma felt by other structures, such as the more superficial muscles, tendons and ligaments in the affected region.

-Ice or Heat for Herniated Discs / Indications
+Ice or Heat for Disc Pain Treatment

 Ice and heat are not usually effective for resolving actual disc-related pain.
 Pain due to a pinched nerve or spinal stenosis related to a herniated or degenerated disc, will not generally respond significantly to ice or heat.